auth0/wordpress/README.md

 ## Support Policy

 - Our PHP version support window mirrors the [PHP release support schedule](https://www.php.net/supported-versions.php).
 Our support for PHP versions end when they stop receiving security fixes.
-- As Automattic's stated policy is "security patches are backported when possible, but this is not guaranteed", wee only support [the latest release](https://wordpress.org/news/category/releases/) marked as ["actively support"](https://endoflife.date/wordpress) by Automattic.
+- As Automattic's stated policy is "security patches are backported when possible, but this is not guaranteed", we only support [the latest release](https://wordpress.org/news/category/releases/) marked as ["actively support"](https://endoflife.date/wordpress) by Automattic.

 | Plugin Version | WordPress Version  | PHP Version  | Support Ends  |
 |----------------|--------------------|--------------|---------------|